 I recently met with a friend whose daughter pulled a boomerang on them.

 After my friend and his wife spent over $125,000 helping their little princess Cindy earn a degree in business, she came back home.
-She didn’t have to worry about finding a job without a college degree.
+She didn’t have to worry about finding work without having been to college.
 She had all the tools.
 But she wouldn’t get off the couch and find work.
 Instead, Cindy spent her time racking up credit card debt on the internet – and exhausting my friend’s potato chip supply.
 She found a job, and when she returned home her parents asked how it went.
 Her response?
 “I got fired.”
 Her parents were desperate.

 Cindy and her parents visited me recently, and we found ourselves having a very open and direct conversation about the situation.
 I asked Cindy what her ultimate goals were.

 She told me that she wanted to travel and have freedom.
 She told me she wanted to travel to Spain and learn Spanish.
 She talked about her traveling dreams in great detail and painted a wonderful picture for all of us.
 I asked Cindy what was holding her back from living her dream.

 She told me that she didn’t have any money and then she told me about the debt she had accumulated.
 She explained that she was bored and just spent her time buying jewelry on the internet.

 She told me that she tried to stop those behaviors but found herself going back to her internet buying habit every single time.
 I asked her if she’d ever be able to travel to those wonderful places if she continued that behavior and didn’t get out of credit card debt.

 Cindy acknowledged that if she continued her spending behavior, she’d never be able to afford bus fare to Burbank let alone a trip to Spain.
 At that point, I shared an idea that I’d heard several years earlier.